Bereavement Counseling

 I will be with you to help process your emotions so that you can accept your loss.
 You will feel supported during the mourning process.

-Please allow me to assist you in dealing with the pain of losing a loved one through my counseling service.
 I understand that it is difficult to ask for help, but it is a good idea to seek professional help before your grief negatively affects your mental and emotional well-being.
 I’m here for you when you’re ready to talk.